HileZ360/CryptGuardian/README.md

    - After logging in, users can verify access keys to check their validity and get relevant access information.
 5. **System Information Display**: 💻
    - Users can view detailed **system information**, including CPU, memory, disk usage, and GPU details.
+6. **Password Management**: 🔄
+   - Users can **change their passwords** securely, ensuring ongoing protection of their accounts.
+7. **Login History**: 📜
+   - Users and administrators can **view login history** for auditing and security purposes.
+8. **Brute Force Protection**: 🛡
+   - Enhanced security measures to protect against brute force attacks.

 ## 🎨 How It Works 🎨